jigarius/drall/README.md

 # Drall

-Drall is a tool to that helps run [drush](https://www.drush.org/) commands on multi-site Drupal installations.
+Drall is a tool that helps run [drush](https://www.drush.org/) commands on multi-site Drupal installations.

 > One command to *drush* them all.